shrish-firefly/job-board/docs/index.md

 ### Base URL

-The base URL for all API endpoints is `http://localhost:8000/api/v1`.
+The base URL for all API endpoints is `http://localhost:8000/api/v1` and Accept header should be `application/json` for all routes.

 ### Authentication Endpoints